Discover more from The Retroist

 Now, Tomarc has a promising feature that goes nowhere and is downright confusing sometimes.
 You hear this noise, and then you need to change character, becoming this woman, Senta, who is trapped in a cage and needs to use a bow to shoot a vampire bat.
 As soon as that is done, you go right back to playing Tomarc.
 Now, I like the idea of character switching in an Atari 2600 game, but this does nothing for me.
 Instead, it only frustrates me more, because I thought I might have gotten the rhythm of the game down when you made me move to some random bland mini-game.

 If you can master the jumping, avoid the rats and the body swapping while putting up with the game freezes, you will eventually find a sword that you will need to free the woman in the cage.
 Is it a rewarding experience?
 Not at all.
 This game will leave you feeling as puzzled as poor Conan when he was trying to figure out the “Riddle of Steel.”

-Luckily I knew the answer to the riddle and had the will to turn off this mess of a game.
-I give it 1 out 5 stars.
+Luckily, I knew the answer to the riddle and had the will to turn off this mess of a game.
+I give it 1 out of 5 stars.